Artist Melissa McGill Launches Large-Scale Public Art Project on Venice’s Lagoon and Canals

 Red Regatta commences on May 8 with an artist talk and community open house at Ocean Space and a preview regatta on May 11 on the northern lagoon at Fondamente Nove.
 Additional regattas will sail at various points throughout the duration of Venice’s Biennale until November, including during the annual Regata Storica in the Bacino di San Marco and the Regata di Burano in September.
 Red Regatta will be visible through vistas across the city and ideal viewing locations can be accessed in an interactive map on the artist’s website.

-In conjunction with the regattas, artist-led workshops and public programs developed in collaboration with partners, such as Ocean Space and No Longer Empty, explore the project’s themes in relation to the traditions that have shaped Venetian life for a millennium.
+In conjunction with the regattas, artist-led workshops and public programs developed in collaboration with partners, such as Ocean Space, explore the project’s themes in relation to the traditions that have shaped Venetian life for a millennium.
 Red Regatta is the first artwork to be registered as a Clean Regatta, a program of Sailors for the Sea that mobilizes sailors to protect the ocean through education and activism.

 Venice’s vela al terzo were designed with a flat bottom and removable mast to navigate the city’s waterways and have been sailed for more than a thousand years.
 As the boats glide though the lagoon in unison against the sky, sea, and cityscape, the reds reference forces of life and passion, alarm and urgency, and Venice itself—from its bricks and terra cotta rooftops, to its flag and history of trade in red pigment, to paintings by Titian, Tintoretto, and other Venetian masters.

 Details on Red Regatta programming confirmed to date follows below, with additional programs through November to be announced in the coming months.

 May 8, 2019, 10:00 a.m. – 12:00 p.m.

 Ocean Space, Chiesa di San Lorenzo (Castello 5069, 30122 Venezia)